 “Big Ideas by Little Philosopher’s” (BiLP)

-(A Collaborative Venture with Helena Civic Television & Cottonwood School)
+(A Collaborative Helena Civic Television & Cottonwood School Venture)

 “Big Ideas by Little Philosophers” (BiLP) is a dynamic, philosophy-inspired television-classroom series designed to help youth share their big ideas with the world.
 A collaborative venture with Helena Civic Television and Cottonwood School, the program combines classroom and one-on-one mentorship, pedagogy, philosophy, and theater.
 A mash-up of Mr. Rogers, Pee-Wee’s Playhouse, and Socrates, the BiLP program aims to highlight the joy and fun of doing philosophy and the rich philosophical terrain available to and present in our youth.

 - BiLP Broadcast Dates 50% 50%